thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 ### Custom.Windows.Scan.LokiEnriched
 Upgraded VQL artifact of Loki Scanner.
 You have to include the signature-base folder inside the loki.zip\loki folder and rename the executable to "loki.exe"

+### Custom.Generic.Scanner.ThorZIP.yaml
+Customised version of the original VQL artifact of THOR scanner that also parses the .json that is produced.

 ### Custom.Artifact.Windows.Search.AlienVault
 Downloads a .csv file from AlienVault and hunts the endpoint.
 Works with Custom.Windows.System.DNSCache in order to look effectively in the reversed ".in-addr.arpa" entries.